anashashme/NetworkVigilance/README.md

  Planned Enhancements:

-* 🔁 **Transfer Learning / Incremental Learning** support for adaptable models
+* 🔁 Transfer Learning / Incremental Learning support for adaptable models — allowing the system to continuously learn from new environments without requiring complete retraining.
+This enables seamless adaptation to changing network patterns, device behavior, or evolving APT strategies over time.

-* Cloud-compatible agents for remote capture
+---

+ 👥 Contributors

+* **Anas Hashmi**
+* **Yasir**
+* **Kabir Ahmed**

+---

+ 📄 License

+This project is licensed under the **MIT License** — see [LICENSE](LICENSE) for details.